Paraprofessional Resume Examples

 - •Showcase Your Skills: Emphasize skills such as communication, organization, and classroom management.

-- •Include Certifications: List any relevant certifications, like a Teaching Assistant Certification, to demonstrate qualifications.
+- •Include Certifications: List any relevant certifications, like a state Paraprofessional Endorsement or CPI credential, to demonstrate qualifications.

 - •Use Specific Examples: Provide concrete examples of tasks you performed, like assisting with lesson plans or implementing educational activities.